pkaul/serverchallenge/README.md

     See [tomcat documentation](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html) for more details.
 * _Executable JAR file_: Spring Boot supports generating a single executable JAR file including all necessary dependencies.
 See below for how to build and run the JAR exactly.
 * _GET and HEAD handling_: Spring Boot's in-built [ResourceHttpRequestHandler](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/resource/ResourceHttpRequestHandler.html)
-    is used for serving static files via HTTP from a configured location.
-This includes fulfilling of important parts of HTTP specification, e.g. handling of certain headers.
+    is used for serving static files via HTTP from a configurable local directory while fulfilling the HTTP specification.
-    In addition, this handler is designed for high performance (and low disk I/O) e.g. by making use of in-memory caching of resources.
+    In addition, this handler internally makes use of in-memory caching of resources and is therefore most likely suitable for high performance (and low disk I/O) delivery.
 * _Directory listing_: This is done by a custom implementation of [ResourceResolver](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/resource/ResourceResolver.html)
     interface (see [DirectoryListingResourceResolver](./src/main/java/de/girino/serverchallenge/DirectoryListingResourceResolver.java))
     where a directory is internally translated into a HTML page.
 In addition, a little tweak has been added to make sure